-Weiner is the co-author of the forthcoming book, "Professor Berman: The Life, Wit and Wisdom of Minnesota’s Greatest Public Historian," which is the memoir of the late University of Minnesota scholar Hy Berman.
+I helped compile the forthcoming book, Professor Berman: The Last Lecture of Minnesota’s Greatest Public Historian.
+It’s the memoir of the late University of Minnesota scholar Hy Berman.
 It will be published in the fall of 2019.

-His book about the recount — THIS IS NOT FLORIDA: How Al Franken Won the Minnesota Senate Recount — was published in October 2010.
+My subsequent book about the recount — THIS IS NOT FLORIDA: How Al Franken Won the Minnesota Senate Recount — was published in October 2010.
 It was nominated for a 2011 Minnesota Book Award.

-In 2000, he authored the book, "Stadium Games: Fifty Years of Big League Greed and Bush League Boondoggles."
-For more than two decades, Weiner was the sports business reporter for the Star Tribune of Minneapolis, covering repeated arena and stadium finance debates.
+In 2000, I authored the book, Stadium Games: Fifty Years of Big League Greed and Bush League Boondoggles.
+That was one product of my nearly two decades as the sports business reporter for the Star Tribune of Minneapolis, covering repeated arena and stadium finance debates.

-He is married to Ann Juergens, a professor at Mitchell|Hamline School of Law in St. Paul.
-They have two sons.
-Henry is a lawyer with the Meissner Tierney Fisher & Nichols firm in Milwaukee.
+We have two sons.
+Henry is a lawyer with the Godfrey & Kahn firm in Milwaukee.
 He’s married to Allison (Hill) Weiner, a speech pathologist in the Milwaukee Public Schools.
-(Henry and Alli have a son, August, born on February 7, 2018.)
+(Henry and Alli have a son — our first grandchild — August, born on February 7, 2018.)
 Son Nate is an internal medicine resident at Kaiser Permanente Oakland Medical Center in Oakland, California, and a Master of Public Health student at the University of California, Berkeley.
 His partner is Glafira (Glasha) Marcon.